Primitive Obsession

 Recognizing the symptoms of Primitive Obsession is a good starting point.

-However, before we discuss solutions, let's delve deeper to understand what these symptoms indicate because the drawbacks of Primitive Obsession aren't always obvious.
+However, before we discuss solutions, let's dig deeper deeper to understand what these symptoms indicate because the drawbacks of Primitive Obsession aren't always obvious.

 When a concept is represented using a primitive type, we are accepting all possible values the type supports.